Juan-Nathan/wvs-confidence-analysis/README.md

 1. Perform descriptive analysis of WVS data and understand its structure.
 2. Compare participant attributes between **Romania** and all other countries.
-3. Identify how well participant responses predict **confidence in societal institutions**.
+3. Identify how well participant responses predict **confidence in social organizations**.
 4. Cluster countries using external socio-economic indicators to find those **similar to Romania** and assess how confidence predictors compare within that group.

 ## 🌐 Dataset